MartinETristan/MartinETristan/README.md

 <h2>🔭 I’m currently working on / Actualmente estoy trabajando en:</h2>

-* **One-All Web System for a Dermatology Clinic:** _This comprehensive system is designed to monitor real-time client/server changes, providing essential information and tools to all staff members - including doctors, associates, and receptionists - as well as patients.
+* **All-in-One Web System for a Dermatology Clinic:** _This comprehensive system is designed to monitor real-time client/server changes, providing essential information and tools to all staff members - including doctors, associates, and receptionists - as well as patients.
 It enables users to view, edit, and schedule appointments directly through the WebApp, streamlining clinic operations and enhancing patient engagement._

 <div align= "center">